Budgeting Tips for Single Moms — Stretching One Income Across a Family

 Common mistakes single-mom households make

-Mistake four: treating childcare as a fixed cost.
-It can usually be optimised by 10–30% with deliberate effort.
+The fourth is treating childcare as a fixed cost.
+It can be optimised by 10–30% with deliberate effort in most settings.

 What experts say